-Date: | 2008- |
+| Date: | 2008- |

-Description: | The pilot programme Step-to-work has been implemented in 2008 by the Government of Jamaica.
-It has been included as a new component of PATH, focusing on the labour capabilities empowerment of the PATH participants of working age.
-The programme includes a special training literacy and entrepreneurship component, job-seeking training and labour board. |
+| Description: | The Step-to-work pilot programme was implemented by the Jamaican government in 2008.
+It has been included as a new component of PATH, focusing on empowering working-age PATH users with job skills.
+The programme includes a literacy and entrepreneurship component, job search training and a job bank. |

 Characteristics

-Target population: | PATH participants of working age |
+| Target population: | PATH recipients of working age |

-Area of intervention: | 1) Technical and professional training 2) Labour intermediation services |
+| Area of intervention: | 1) Technical and professional training 2) Labour intermediation services |

-Geographic scale: | National |
+| Geographic scale: | National |

-Targeting method: | Categorical |
+| Targeting method: | Categorical |

 Institutionality

-Legal framework: | |
+| Legal framework: | |

-Responsible organization(s): | Ministry of Labour and Social Security |
+| Responsible organization(s): | Ministry of Labour and Social Security |

-Executing organization(s): | Ministry of Labour and Social Security |
+| Executing organization(s): | Ministry of Labour and Social Security |

-Source of funding: | Government of Jamaica |
+| Source of funding: | Government of Jamaica |

-1) Training literacy and entrepreneurship
+1) Literacy and entrepreneurship

-Recipient(s): |
+| Recipient(s): |

 2) Job-seeking training

-Recipient(s): |
+| Recipient(s): |

 3) Job board

-Recipient(s): | |
+| Recipient(s): | |

-Description: | This is the main component of the programme.
+| Description: | This is the main component of the programme.
 It consists in integrating directly the beneficiary into a company (through a labour pool within the Electronic Labour Exchange of the LMIS) for a three-month period and assesses their results in terms of employability. |